Edge Compute Architecture Explained: What You Need to Know

 It is undeniable that reliable, secure networks that can be managed out of band are critical to the success of edge deployments.
 Mako Networks They also has a great partnership with Scale Computing.
 This gives reliable, secure network baseline for the Scale Computing customers.

 Scale Computing shipped their first HCI product in 2012.
-They’ve certified thousands of devices, including the Intel NUCs designed for Edge computing.
+They’ve certified thousands of devices, including the Intel NUCs designed for edge compute.
 Their SC Hypercore software then runs on the edge compute devices, it pulls storage, compute, hypervisor and some disaster recovery capabilities.
 This is paired with their SC Fleet Manager, a SaaS visibility, monitoring, and orchestration offering that manages an entire edge fleet.

 They showed some cool demos on zero-touch provisioning and their container management and orchestration with the SC Platform.
 Scott Loughmiller, co-founder and Chief Product Officer, also walked us through AIME – the Autonomous Infrastructure Management Engine.
 It is pretty interesting to understand the sauce behind the Scale product.
 AIME is a state machine that can see the complete state of the system.
 Since this is a near-real time, self-healing system, it’s almost like Scale already has AI ops built into their system.